danyalaytekin/frontend-global-toolkit/packages/global-package-manager/README.md

 #### folders
 A folders object can be added to the config.
 This contains keys that map to any folder names that are allowed within a package, with their value being an array of allowed file extensions within that folder.

-If the `folders` key is present then these folders are the only ones allowedn (but are optional).
+If the `folders` key is present then these folders are the only ones allowed (but are optional).
 The folders can contain any number of sub-folders with no restriction on naming, but the file extensions within these sub-folders must match the array.

 If the `folders` key is not present then any folders/files are allowed, with no restrictions.